-David is a research fellow in the Department of International Relations.
-He was also the editor of the Policy Background Paper series, which was part of the ANU-MacArthur Asia Security Initiative (ANU-MASI) Project.
+David is a fellow (senior lecturer) in the Department of International Relations.
 In addition to having worked as a copy editor and corporate editor/writer, he has formerly held appointments teaching Japanese foreign relations at Tokyo International University and politics at La Trobe University.
-He has been a visiting researcher at Hitotsubashi and Waseda Universities, Japan, and has been the book reviews editor for the Electronic Journal of Contemporary Japanese Studies since 2001.
+His research interests include Japanese political leadership, Japan’s post-war security politics, and security in the Asia Pacific.

 Watch and listen to David’s discussion about his recent work on Japan’s foreign policy.